Natalizumab

 What if I prefer not to take natalizumab during pregnancy?

-Will I or my baby need any extra monitoring?
+Will I or my baby need extra monitoring?

 As part of routine antenatal care, most women will be offered a very detailed scan at around 20 weeks of pregnancy to check the baby’s development.
 No further scans to check for birth defects will be required, although you may be offered extra growth scans.

-Everyone who takes natalizumab receives regular monitoring for a condition called progressive multifocal leukoencephalopathy (PML) which can be a side effect of treatment.
+Everyone who takes natalizumab receives regular monitoring for a condition called progressive multifocal leukoencephalopathy (PML), which can be a side effect of treatment.
 This monitoring will continue during pregnancy as required.

 There is currently no evidence that natalizumab used by the father can harm the baby through effects on the sperm.